yemoalakija/michael-jordan-at-chicago-bulls/README.md

 ### Site Structure

 This website has four pages.
 The home page is the default page, legacy, contact-us and Thank-you pages are all accessible from the navigation menu.
-There is a "Click here to return" button on the thank-you page.
+There is a "Click to return to the homepage" button on the thank-you page.

 ### Design Choices